Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

 Well, it's Moriarty's maze.

 There is a trick- Bot can go through some of the walls present in the maze.
-But, how bot will found those walls ?
+But, how bot will find those walls ?

 ArUco says hi!!